French Researchers Warn Of Virus Risk From Eating Out - UrduPoint

 The latest study adds to evidence that socialising and eating out are far more dangerous than other activities such as using public transport or shopping.

-It comes as Europe and the Unites States in particular are grappling with surging infection rates and the start of a holiday season normally characterised by parties and family get-togethers.
+It comes as Europe and the United States in particular are grappling with surging infection rates and the start of a holiday season normally characterised by parties and family get-togethers.

 Researchers from France's Institut Pasteur sought to find out which factors -- like professions, mode of transport, places visited -- differentiated participants who had contracted the virus from people who had not.